 VLC for Apple TV primarily offers three ways to stream both local and online media.

 The local network media support in VLC for Apple TV lets you stream media from a Mac or Windows computer connected to the same WiFi network.
 All you have to do is select any local device under Local Network on the top left of VLC app interface and enter your login credentials for the selected device.
 You can then simply browse through the device disk and play any media file.
 VLC can even play the file formats that can’t be played on your Mac or PC.

-- Device not visible on Local Network.
+- Device is not visible on Local Network.

 - Cannot browse files even after using correct credentials on Mac.

 - Make sure that your Mac or Windows is connected to the same wifi network or LAN as your Apple TV.